ArmoredTurtle/AFC-Klipper-Add-On/docs/CONFIGURATION_OPTIONS.md

 - `trsync_update` (default: `False`): Set to true to enable updating trsync value in klipper mcu.
 Enabling this and updating the timeouts can help with Timer Too Close(TTC) errors
 - `trsync_timeout` (default: `0.05`): Timeout value to update in klipper mcu.
 Klippers default value is 0.025
 - `trsync_single_timeout` (default: `0.5`): Single timeout value to update in klipper mcu.
 Klippers default value is 0.250
+- `assisted_unload` (default: `False`): If True, the unload retract is assisted to prevent loose windings, especially on full spools.
+This can prevent loops from slipping off the spool

 ## AFC_buffer
 - `enable_sensors_in_gui` (default: `False`): Set to True toolhead sensors switches as filament sensors in mainsail/fluidd gui, overrides value set in AFC.cfg